-Former Scotland captain Greig Laidlaw will headline a raft of British and Irish players set to debut in this the Top League this weekend.
+Greig Laidlaw headlines British and Irish talent set to debut in Top League this weekend

 Laidlaw, a veteran of 76 tests for Scotland between 2011 and 2019 and a British and Irish Lions tourist in 2017, has been named to start for NTT Communications Shining Arcs in their season-opener against Honda Heat in Tokyo on Saturday.

 Partnering fellow debutant and former Super Rugby star Fletcher Smith in the halves, Laidlaw is part of a large contingent of players from the United Kingdom and Ireland plying their trade in Japanese club rugby this season.

 Given the financial riches on offer in the Premiership, Top 14 and PRO14, it has been rare to see players from Europe travel to Japan to play in the Top League in years gone by.

 However, the competition’s rise in profile in recent seasons has led to numerous players from England, Ireland, Scotland and Wales sign on with Top League clubs for the 2021 campaign.

 Many of them will make their first appearance in the competition this weekend, with the league finally getting underway after it was delayed by a month due to a COVID-19 outbreak among the Suntory Sungoliath, Toyota Verblitz and Canon Eagles squads.